prostomarkeloff/betterconf/README.md

-# Minimalistic Python library for your configs.
+# Configs in Python made smooth and simple

 Betterconf (**better config**) is a Python library for project configuration management.
 It allows you define your config like a regular Python class.